 Ivan Aivazovsky Biography | Oil Painting Reproductions

-7-29-1817 Feodosia, RUS – 5-5-1900 Feodosia, RUSBack to Artist IndexView Artists Paintings
+7-29-1817 Feodosia, RUS – 5-5-1900 Feodosia, RUS

 The Governor of Theodosia perceived the masterful ability of youthful Ivan Aivazovsky and helped him enter secondary school in Simferopol and in 1833 St. Petersburg Academy of Art where he studied.
 In the fall of 1836, Ivan Aivazovsky introduced 5 marine seascape oil canvases to the Academic show.
-In 1837, at the age of 20, Ivan Aivazovsky got the Major Gold Medal for his oil artworks, which enabled him to go on a long trip abroad.
-However, the artist initially went to the Crimea to perfect himself in his chosen genre by painting the ocean and perspectives of Crimean waterfront towns.
-Amid the time of 1840-1844 Aivazovsky, also traveled in Italy, Germany, France, Spain, and Holland.
+In 1837, at the age of 20, Ivan Aivazovsky got the Major Gold Medal for his oil artworks, which enabled him to go on a long trips abroad.
+However, the artist initially went to Crimea to perfect himself in his chosen genre by painting the ocean and perspectives of Crimean waterfront towns.
+During the time of 1840-1844 Aivazovsky, also traveled to Italy, Germany, France, Spain, and Holland.
 He worked much and had numerous shows, meeting everywhere with success.
 He painted a lot of marine seascapes, which turned out to be extremely popular in Italy.

 Aivazovsky's Name is Bound with the Ocean.